 Next Steps

 Now that you have the basics, compare the current month to the previous month.
 Look at your Cost of Goods Sold.
-COGS will fluctuate from month-on-month.
+COGS will fluctuate from month to month.
 This figure is based on your sales.

 If you find that the percentages are not similar, investigate.
 Here are a few places to start:

-This is where an intuitive software like Phorest Salon Software is invaluable for inventory reports!
-You can run one and know what products are moving and what products need some promo love in just seconds!
+This is where inventory reports from an intuitive software like Phorest is invaluable!
+You can run one and know what products are moving and what products need some promo love in just seconds.

 Still With Me?